CopernicaMarketingSoftware/Documentation/SMTPeter/rest-send.md

 SMTPeter automatically replaces all hyperlinks in your messages with its own URLs so that you can track clicks and opens.
-The envelope address of the mailing will also be set to a SMTPeter address, so that all bounces and out-of-office replies can be tracked by SMTPeter.
+The envelope address of the mailing will be set to a SMTPeter address, so that all bounces and out-of-office replies can be tracked by SMTPeter.
 If you want to disable these tracking settings, you can include the "trackclicks", "trackopens" and "trackbounces" options, and set them